top of page

 If you have any of the symptoms of perimenopause, its a good idea to get it checked out.
 There are other common conditions such as thyroid disease, low iron levels, endometriosis or fibroids that could be causing some of your symptoms.
 Pain or irregular bleeding is something that should always be investigated by your doctor.

 I encourage you to start looking after your health when the first symptoms of perimenopause arise.
 Don't suffer in isolation and silence.
-Enquire about a consultation with a qualified naturopath, so that you can transition through perimenopause with ease and grace.
+Enquire about a consultation with a trusted naturopath, so that you can transition through perimenopause with ease and grace.

 Simone :)

-a program for women who want to
+for women who want to

 grow and flourish